Information about Aminophylline

-How it works
+How aminophylline works

-Common side effects
+Common side effects of aminophylline

-Frequently asked questions
+Frequently asked questions for Aminophylline

-Q. Is aminophylline a steroid/ an antibiotic?
+Q. Is Aminophylline a steroid/ an antibiotic?

-Aminophylline is not a steroid or antibiotic, it belongs to xanthine derivatives class of medications.
+Aminophylline is not a steroid or antibiotic, it belongs to xanthine derivatives class of medications

 Q. Is aminophylline same as theophylline?

-No. Aminophylline is a complex of theophylline and ethylenediamine.
+No. Aminophylline is a complex of theophylline and ethylenediamine

-Q. Does aminophylline cause dyspnea/ diuresis/ bradycardia/ tachycardia?
+Q. Does Aminophylline cause dyspnea/ diuresis/ bradycardia/ tachycardia?

 Aminophylline is known to cause dyspnea, diuresis or tachycardia.
 However, it does not cause bradycardia.
 Consult your doctor, if you experience any side effects.